markmuthii/isprojetk/README.md

 If you run into any issues, reach out on Twitter [@muthiimm](https://twitter.com/muthiimm).

-I use [000Webhost](000webhost.com) for testing.
-For a more reliable hosting provider, I recommend [Bluehost](https://markmuthii.com/go/bluehost) _(affiliate link)_, whose hosting packages come with a free domain.
+Some of the functionalities in this project require it to be hosted.
+For a reliable hosting provider, I recommend [Bluehost](https://bluehost.com/track/markmuthii) _(affiliate link)_, whose hosting packages come with a free domain.

+NOTE: This code has not been sensitized to protect against attacks such as XSS.